wdkevonfernando/wdkevonfernando/README.md

 ### Hi there 👋

-Welcome on my GitHub profile!
-My name is Kevon Fernando and im Computer Engineering student.
+Welcome to my GitHub profile!
+My name is Kevon Fernando and I am a Computer Engineering student.

 Please feel free to fork, contribute to or give feedback on my repositories.

+There is currently nothing to see here...
 <!--
 **wdkevonfernando/wdkevonfernando** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.